-The City of Mill Valley would like to inform the community of a proposal to rebuild the dock within Bayfront Park and to solicit community input on the recommended design.
-The current goals of the project are to restore and improve access for all users, enhance and protect salt-marsh habitat and provide a cost-effective and durable structure for the public to enjoy for 30 years or more.
+The current goals of the Bayfront Park Boat Dock project are to restore and improve access for all users, enhance and protect salt-marsh habitat and provide a cost-effective and durable structure for the public to enjoy for 30 years or more.

 Environmental review and permitting are an important element of this project.
 Staff has carefully studied the sensitivity of the salt marsh and Pickleweed Inlet to develop a recommended design that will protect this resource and meet the approval of the agencies that regulate this waterway.